Justin McCarthy (American historian): Muslim demographics

 Historian Dimitris Livanios notes that the title of the book clearly refers to "Muslims", a religious identity that was shared by many Turkish, Tartar, Albanian, Bosnian and Greek ethnic groups in the Balkans and the Black Sea, however, it insists in using the term "ethnic" to describe their destruction, although the ethnicity of these groups played little role in their expulsion or their identity.
+In addition, historians Paschalis M. Kitromilides and Alexis Alexandris criticize the fact that McCarthy discredits Greek sources regarding Ottoman demographic figures; Historian Aytek Soner Alpan calls their arguments against McCarthy "convincing", whilst also noting how "McCarthy’s earlier works that paved the way for his Death and Exile came under sharp criticisms".

 According to historian Hakem Al-Rustom, who is critical of the book:

 Justin McCarthy is an apologist for the Turkish state and supports the official version of history, which denies the Armenian genocide.
 He thus might have exaggerated the number of Muslim victims in the Balkans in order to underplay the number of Armenian victims in Anatolia.

 According to Michael Mann McCarthy is often viewed as a scholar on the Turkish side of the debate over Balkan Muslim death figures.
 Mann however states that even if those figures were reduced "by as much as 50 percent, they still would horrify."

 Donald Bloxham, a University of Edinburgh historian specializing in genocide studies, states that "McCarthy's work has something to offer in drawing attention to the oft-unheeded history of Muslim suffering and embattlement...
 It also shows that vicious nationalism was by no means the sole preserve of the CUP and its successors", but notes that:

 McCarthy goes much too far, eliding individual agency, specific ideology, historical contingency, the extremity of the Armenian fate compared with that of other groups, and the history of the massacre of Armenians in the Ottoman empire.
 He writes as if the CUP were just another government swept along powerlessly by an irresistible meta-historical force...
 [McCarthy's works] serve to muddy the waters for external observers, conflating war and one-sided murder with various discrete episodes of ethnic conflict.
 They provide a series of easy get-out clauses for Western politicians and non-specialist historians keen not to offend Turkish opinion.
 The death of a now-indeterminate number of Armenians in an era of mass death is seen as ‘distressing’, possibly, as ‘unfortunate’, certainly, but not as substantive grounds to criticize a state fighting for its survival in a dog-eat-dog world.